 The Karl W. Böer Solar Energy Medal of Merit Award

-The Karl W. Böer Solar Energy Medal of Merit is awarded bi-annually to an individual who has made significant, pioneering contributions to the promotion of solar energy as an alternate source of energy through research, development, or economic enterprise, or to an individual who has made extraordinarily valuable and enduring contributions to the field of solar energy.
+The Karl W. Böer Solar Energy Medal of Merit is awarded is awarded to an individual who has made significant pioneering contributions to solar energy conversion as an alternative source of energy through research, development, or economic enterprise, or to an individual who has made extraordinary valuable and enduring contribution to the fields of solar energy.
 The Award also contains a monetary part that was $40,000 at the beginning and has since 2011 increased to $60,000.

 Previous Medal Winners: